amitkaps/mlops/docs/day2.md

 **Exercise: Classification of Diamonds**

-Look at the diamonds examples in the [mlops repository][mlops].
-The example in the notebook is just a notebook
+Look at the diamonds example in the [mlops repository][mlops].
+In this example, all the code is in a notebook.

-- make the training process repeatable and reproduceable.
+- make the training process repeatable and reproduceable by moving the code from notebook to a git repo.
 You can use the [cookiecutter-mlops][] to get started.
 - add tests to verify the code is working as expected
 - add data valiadtion as part of the training pipeline to alert for schema changes, quality or change in the data distribution
 - how can you test the model?